Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-JRA is an autoimmune disease.
-With this type of disease, the body’s immune system (system that fights infection) starts attacking the body’s own cells.
-Why this happens is not understood.
-JRA tends to run in families.
-And girls develop JRA twice as often as boys.
+JA is an autoimmune disease.
+This means your child's immune system starts attacking the body’s own cells.
+Doctors don't know why this happens.
+JA tends to run in families.
+And girls develop JA twice as often as boys.

-When the disease first appears, the child may have systemic (whole body) symptoms.
+When the disease first appears, the child may have symptoms that affect the whole body (systemic).
 These can include a fever that spikes and then goes down, a pink rash that comes and goes, and swollen lymph nodes.

-The doctor will examine the child.
-He or she will also ask about the child’s health history and symptoms.
-For a diagnosis of JRA, joint swelling or pain must last for at least 6 weeks at a time.
+The doctor will examine your child.
+He or she will also ask about your child’s health history and symptoms.
+For a diagnosis of JA, joint swelling or pain must last for at least 6 weeks at a time.

-There is no one test to diagnose JRA.
-But certain tests can be helpful with the diagnosis:
+There is no one test to diagnose JA.
+But certain tests can help with the diagnosis:

-An x-ray or bone scan looks for changes in bones or swelling in joints.
+An X-ray, MRI, or bone scan looks for changes in bones or swelling in joints.